 Even so, you don’t need to be a programmer.
 You just need a minimal understanding of the language.
 Technical writers can contribute a lot here in terms of style, consistency, clarity, tagging, and overall professionalism.

 You know what happens when engineers write — the content is cryptic and often incomplete.
 Usually the developer assumes everyone is as knowledgeable as he or she is, and any kind of extra explanatory detail, examples, cross-references, glossaries, or other helpful information is omitted.

 There are many books and online resources you can consult to learn a specific programming language.
-This section of the course will not try to teach you Java.
+This section of the book will not try to teach you Java.
 However, to understand a bit about Java API documentation (which uses a document generator called Javadoc), you will need some understanding of Java.

 To keep the focus on API documentation, we’ll take a documentation-centric approach to understanding Java.
 You’ll learn the various parts of Java by looking at a specific Javadoc file and sorting through the main components.